Casta1y/PlayBackSwitcher/README.md

 # PlayBackSwitcher
-A shortcut to switch between headphones and speakers (tested in win11).
+A shortcut to switch between headphones and speakers (Tested in win11.
+If you often need to switch between watching videos and fps games just like me, I highly recommend you try this script).

 # Requirements
 This script relies on the Set-AudioDevice and Get-AudioDevice commands, which come from the AudioDeviceCmdlets module.
 If you don't have this module installed yet, you need to download and install it first.